 Don’t give up if you can’t find a hotel award night when you first start searching.
 There’s still hope if you try these hotel award booking tricks:

-- Try searching for fewer guests (instead of 3 or 4, try 1 or 2)
+- Try searching for fewer guests (instead of three or four, try one or two)

 - Call the hotel chain directly to ask for help or see if the hotel will open up award availability

-- If premium rooms aren’t available with points, book a standard award, then ask for an upgrade – especially if you are celebrating an occasion or have special needs
+- If premium rooms aren’t available with points, book a standard award, then ask for an upgrade – especially if you’re celebrating an occasion or have special needs

 - Check availability and pricing using flexible points through sites like the Chase Ultimate Rewards travel portal